Touch Typing Basics: A Beginner's Guide

 • Improved Accuracy: With your mind completely focused on the content being typed rather than the physical act of typing itself, you are much more likely to be more accurate.

-Benefits of Learning to type with both hands
+Benefits of Learning to Type with Both Hands

 Learning to type with both hands, also known as touch typing, has many benefits, from improving typing speed to increased productivity and reduced risk of repetitive strain injuries.
 Touch typing is also a transferable skill.
 It means that you can use it in a variety of different settings and professions; for example, learning touch typing can also help you learn to play musical instruments with keys, such as a piano.